Archaeotherium: Feeding and diet

 Like other entelodonts, Archaeotherium is generally seen as a mixed feeder, with an inclination towards carnivory.
 The type species, A. mortoni, bore specialisations for biting and chewing resistant objects, such as hard fruits, stems, and bones.
 The jaws were enormously strong and operated largely by chopping, though exhibited enough lateral movement for the molars to grind objects.
 Archaeotherium's teeth show signs of uneven wear, indicating that it often favoured chewing on one side of the jaw.
 Unlike Daeodon, the teeth do not exhibit so-called "piecrust fractures".
 This suggests that, whereas Daeodon was more specialised for the consumption of large carcasses, Archaeotherium was not.
 Tooth wear patterns suggest that its front teeth were often used to strip leaves from plants, though there is a lack of soil scratches that would indicate rooting in the ground.
 Scott Foss, in 2001, interpreted this as the result of feeding on plants such as lianas.
+Dental microwear patterns differ between small-bodied and large-bodied Archaeotherium indicating size-driven niche partitioning, with large-bodied individuals displaying greater pitting, evidence of consumption of hard objects such as bones, nuts, and tubers.
+Smaller-bodied Archaeotherium had softer diets comparable in texture to those of present-day brown bears, wolves, and cheetahs.

 Archaeotherium's dentition was incapable of slicing meat, like most extant mammalian predators: rather, it compensated using its strong neck musculature, using its head and neck together to tear off chunks of flesh.
 Fossil evidence suggests that in North America they may sometimes have hunted the early camelid Poebrotherium.
 Bite marks on the cervical vertebrae of the camels suggest that Archaeotherium ran alongside its prey while hunting, delivering crushing a bite to the neck and the back of the skull.
 The prey animal's body was then severed in half, and the rear section was consumed.
 The front half was stockpiled in a food cache to be consumed later.